 I resolved to be a scream-free mom, and so far I’ve gone 88 days without screaming at my children.
 Yes—I’m keeping track.
 If you’re wondering how to stop yelling at your kids, I can tell you what’s worked for me after much trial, much error, and much, much screaming.

 A scream’s high volume is not its true danger.
 It’s OK to yell “I love you, sweetheart!” at the top of your lungs.
-But most of the time, when we scream at our children, it’s because we are angry, frustrated, or bitter.
-Screaming shows our children that it’s OK to lose control when angry, the exact opposite of what we want to teach.
-(What kind of angry mom are you?
-Find out here.)
+But most of the time, when we scream at our children, it’s because we are angry, frustrated, or feeling some other intense emotion.
+Screaming models that it’s OK to lose control when angry, the exact opposite of what we want to teach our children.

 3. Remember your role.